zeekus/textfiles/pschism_build_document_with_spack.md

 ```

 *compilers.yaml*
-- This file will be references again later on.
 - For spack to compile the spack binaries with MPI support, the compilers.yaml needs to define the environment variables.
-- We are skipping the creation of the compilers.yaml for now.
 - This will be touched upon more later since we do not have the intel compiler configured.